Ph.D. Student Handbook

 An incoming student may receive credit for up to two courses completed previously.
 The DGS will secure the fulfillment of all the first-year requirements of the Ph.D. in Latin American and Iberian Cultures program before awarding credit to a student for approved courses taken earlier in another academic institution.
 That is, a student may receive credit for graduate coursework done at another institution in the terms specified by the GSAS, excluding the departmental requirements, which must be satisfied by coursework pursued at Columbia.
 For more detailed information regarding credit for prior graduate work students may consult the GSAS policy on Transfer Credit for Ph.D. students.

-Final exams and papers for graduate courses
+Final papers for graduate courses

 This evaluation procedure was approved by the Graduate School of Arts and Sciences and allows for the timely assessment of students every semester.
 In each doctoral seminar, student performance is graded in the context of critical reports, reviews, oral presentations, midterm examinations, and other scheduled assignments.
 Students are also evaluated based on their interventions in class, which allow their professors recurrent opportunities to detect weaknesses and to engage in a sustained appraisal of academic performance throughout each seminar.
 Students are granted a month after a seminar concludes to submit a final project that entails research and analysis.
 Each student conducts the relevant research gradually throughout the semester, with the professor’s supervision.
-The result of this exercise is a critical essay that must be transformed into a publishable, peer-reviewed article with pertinent revisions, and submitted as part of the collective work pursued in the required workshops.
+The result of this exercise is a critical essay that may be transformed into a publishable, peer-reviewed article with pertinent revisions, and submitted as part of the collective work pursued in the required workshops.